-John Paul Phelan was appointed Minister of State at the Department of Housing, Planning and Local Government with special responsibility for Local Government and Electoral Reform on 20 June 2017.
+John Paul Phelan served as Minister of State at the Department of Housing, Planning and Local Government with special responsibility for Local Government and Electoral Reform from June 2017 to June 2020.

-John Paul entered local politics in 1999 and served two terms in the Seanad before being elected a TD in 2011 as the leading Fine Vote getter in Carlow-Kilkenny
+John Paul entered local politics in 1999 and served two terms in the Seanad before being elected a TD in 2011 as the leading Fine Gael vote getter in Carlow-Kilkenny

 The business graduate is a barrister and was honored to have served as a member of the banking inquiry.